 Many of the pubs and restaurants are in original half-timbered buildings.
 When you walk in the pedestrian zone, which is all cobblestones and narrow streets, you really get the feeling of what it might have been like back in the Middle Ages.
 Well, except for all of those electric lights and the music!
 Fortunately, this area was not badly bombed during the war, so they were able to keep the original look of the neighborhood.

-The 11,000 acre city forest, which the city bought in 1372 from the Emperor, borders Sachsenhausen and is a popular place to visit.
+The 11,000-acre city forest, which the city bought in 1372 from the Emperor, borders Sachsenhausen and is a popular place to visit.
 The area around where the Goethe Turm once stood (Sadly, someone set fire to it and it burned down in 2017) has a fun playground for kids.
-Nearby is the Sachsenhausen Warte, one of the old guard towers built in the 1500’s, that would have been outside the city walls.
-Today it is a popular applewine garden restaurant.
+Nearby is the Sachsenhausen Warte, one of the old guard towers built in the 1500s, that would have been outside the city walls.

 After you walk across the Alte Brucke, make sure to stop in the beautiful, Deutsche Orden church.
-Built in 1309, it has many gorgeous altars and wonderful wall paintings.
+Consecrated in 1309, it has many gorgeous altars and wonderful wall paintings.

 If you are looking for one of a kind gifts, clothing, gourmet foods, or bembels, shopping in Sachsenhausen is the place to go.
 Wallstrasse and Bruckenstrasse are lined with unique boutique type stores.
-On Sat. the place to go is Markt in Hof for taste treats and one of a kind items.
-Looking for that special picture for your home?
-Visit Gallerie 54 on Bruckenstrasse.
-Portuguese treats?
-Same street.
+There are several street festivals each year in Sachsenhausen which are always fun. (in 2020, most of these have been canceled due to the virus)

 We will be happy to show you Sachsenhausen on your private or layover tour.